GIT-FAST-IMPORT(1) Git Manual GIT-FAST-IMPORT(1)

 get-mark, cat-blob, ls

-Require that the backend support the get-mark, cat-blob, or
+Require that the backend support the get-mark, cat-blob, or ls

-ls command respectively.
-Versions of fast-import not
+command respectively.
+Versions of fast-import not supporting

-an import before the unsupported command is detected.
+the unsupported command is detected.

 notes

-Require that the backend support the notemodify (N)
+Require that the backend support the notemodify (N) subcommand

-supporting notes will exit with a message indicating so.
+notes will exit with a message indicating so.

 done